nachobacanful/wakevm/README.md

-# wakevm
+# WakeVM

 Wake-on-LAN listener for Proxmox VMs and containers with live tag filtering

 ---

-`wakevm` is a lightweight Bash-based Wake-on-LAN listener for Proxmox VE.
+`WakeVM` is a lightweight Bash-based Wake-on-LAN listener for Proxmox VE.
 It watches for incoming magic packets on UDP port 9 and boots the corresponding VM or container based on MAC address.
 Includes live tag-based filtering, dynamic config reloading via `SIGUSR1`, and an optional inotify watcher to auto-refresh the MAC list when VM or LXC configs change.

 It can be run interactively, or deployed as a `systemd` service for always-on functionality.